Introduction to vo.table

 Standard compliance

-vo.table supports the VOTable Format Definition Version 1.1.
+vo.table supports the VOTable Format Definition Version 1.1 and Version 1.2.
 Some flexibility is provided to support the 1.0 draft version and other non-standard usage in the wild.
 To support these cases, set the keyword argument pedantic to False when parsing.

 Note

-Each warning emitted has a number and is documented in more detail in Warnings.
+Each warning and VOTABLE-specific exception emitted has a number and is documented in more detail in Warnings and Exceptions.

 Using vo.table